naimiatef/BDD_in_Cucumber/README.md

 ```
 -   Nous pourrions écrire les scénarios suivant dans le fichier ***LogIn_Test.feature*** :
 ```
-Feature: Login Action

-Scenario: Successful Login with Valid Credentials
-	Given User is on Home Page
-	When User Navigate to LogIn Page
-	And User enters UserName and Password
-	Then Message displayed Login Successfully

-Scenario: Successful LogOut
-	When User LogOut from the Application
-	Then Message displayed LogOut Successfully
+Feature: Test The login functionality
+  Scenario: To login with valid email and valid password Given User open the website and go to login page When User fill email as username and password and click on login Then User should navigate to home page
 ```
 # Executer le fichier ***LogIn_Test.feature*** :
 <img src="https://user-images.githubusercontent.com/7100940/198074787-c81ab22f-1d2d-43b5-9fee-c4c404b6a564.png" with ="300" height="200">